applebg/ParkingSpaceSharingPlatform/README.md

 1. Basic CRUD for three kinds of users: admin, borrower, and owners.
 Each one of them has his/her seperate view (UI which he/she can see).
 2. Simple parking space map, which is represented by a matrix.
 In this matrix, each parking lot has a status code, and -1 means unwalkable wall, 0 means walkable space, 1 to 4 represent parking lots of different status.
-4. faster query of parking lots of different status code.
+4. Faster query of parking lots of different status code.
-5. Admin can choose either *First Fit* or *Best Fit* should be applied to the matching of parking lots.
+5. Admin can choose either *First Fit* or *Best Fit* to be applied to the matching of parking lots.
 6. Admin can compare the performance of *First Fit* and *Best Fit*

 ## Note that .....